philarevalo/PopCOGenT/src/PopCOGenT/README.md

 # Execution

-Once all variables are set in `config.sh`, you can run PopCOGenT using the run script `
+Once all variables are set in `config.sh`, you can run PopCOGenT using the run script `PopCOGenT.sh`.